acorg/dark-matter/doc/mac.md

 ```
 You can solve this by adding a new matplotlibrc file for your virtual env.

-In your virtuan environment, do:
+In your virtual environment, do:
 ```
 $ cd ~/.matplotlib
 $ nano matplotlibrc #to create file using nano